angel-luis/swift-exercises/README.md

 ## Overview

-More than 50 Swift exercises solved by me (🚧 still in progress).
-Check out the original source: [Weekly Challenge 2022 Swift](https://github.com/mouredev/Weekly-Challenge-2022-Swift).
+More than 50 Swift exercises solved by me using `Swift 5.9` (🚧 still in progress).Check out the original source: [Weekly Challenge 2022 Swift](https://github.com/mouredev/Weekly-Challenge-2022-Swift).

 ## Usage